nodejs/nodejs.org/apps/site/pages/en/learn/asynchronous-work/event-loop-timers-and-nexttick.md

 ### check

-This phase allows a person to execute callbacks immediately after the **poll** phase has completed.
+This phase allows the event loop to execute callbacks immediately after the **poll** phase has completed.
 If the **poll** phase becomes idle and scripts have been queued with `setImmediate()`, the event loop may continue to the **check** phase rather than waiting.